dwhite96/Todo-List/README.md

   - User may see the contents of a todo item
   - User may update a todo item
   - User may delete a todo item
+  - User may check an item as completed
+  - User may set reminders that alert them when an item is due